Prolactin Levels Test for Pregnancy – High, Low and Normal Range

 2. Herbal Teas

 Drinking teas with ingredients such as white peony, peppermint, chaste berry, sage and others are very helpful as these ingredients have been used to treat disorders in women for hundreds of years as they all help in regulating a woman’s menstrual cycle.

 3. Lifestyle Changes

 As always, your lifestyle plays a huge role in helping your body function well.
 Habits like smoking, consuming alcohol and not getting enough exercise lead to problems while trying to conceive due to the changes and imbalances they cause to your hormones.
 Including a healthy diet is vital as it will improve the health of all your organs, especially the liver.
 A healthy diet will also help keep all the hormones in check, including prolactin.
 If you have thyroid, it can cause hyperprolactinemia.
-Hence lowering stress levels, cutting back iodine intake, and refraining from a goitrogenic diet, etc. can aid in lowering the condition.
+Hence, lowering stress levels, cutting back iodine intake, and refraining from a goitrogenic diet, etc., can aid in lowering the condition.

-Many couples today have problems conceiving due to the levels of prolactin being high.
+Many couples today have problems conceiving due to the high levels of prolactin being high.
 The biggest contributing factor to this is the lack of exercise, stress, overwork and unhealthy eating.
-Even a slight drop in the prolactin levels can improve the chances of a couple conceiving a child.
+Even a slight drop in prolactin levels can improve the chances of a couple conceiving a child.

 If you notice that you have any of the symptoms mentioned here, it is worth visiting a doctor so you can get your prolactin levels checked immediately.
 Opting for natural treatment is a better option as it is a more permanent solution.

 2. Majumdar.
 A, Mangal.
 N. S; Hyperprolactinemia; J Hum Reprod Sci.; PubMed Central; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3853872/; July 2013